 When pronouncing place names, the emphasis is on the penultimate syllable.
 For example, Carmarthen is Ka-mar-then.
 This strong emphasis of drawing out syllables has carried over into English and adds to the unique sounding Welsh accent.

 Welsh place names are often descriptive, so if you can understand what the place name means, you’ll get a grasp of the place you’re looking for.
 For example, two iconic mountains in Snowdonia that are famed for their rocky summits are Glyder Fach and Glyder Fawr.
-This translates to small pile/heap and big pile/heap.
+This translates to small pile/heap (of rocks) and big pile/heap (of rocks).

 We like to keep things simple.